mxayon/blog/about.md

 <p>Cross-Dimensional Designer - Developer | Continuity Assembler </p>

-<p> A reference to an evolving frameworks...
+<p> A Travel Log for Designing, Constructing, Fortifying and Evolving.
 A learning toolkit to share some resources and projects.
 Connecting the dots, correcting the fumbles and crafting excitement. </p>
 <p>
 This blog is both a blog and a syllabus (byllogybus) to guide a developer like me who likes to learn via exploration.
-I dig into how coding works, by researching how we all came to the modernity we call today.
+I dig into what drives the world to change and innovate.
 </p>
 <p>
-I found a lot more purpose in the work of crunching big numbers and appreciating the delicate syntax a language runs with instead of taking it just as an extra step to the process - respected it like poetry and it sang back to me and let me know whats up.
+Much as how studying an atom has taught us about energy, I believe in respecting each component of the cog in a product to get a full understanding of how it all fits.
 </p>
 <p>
-But what puts the fun in fundamentals, is when I can tackle big concepts and break them down into a sequence.
-I know understand how design ties in all the underlying principles is the real key.
-Through the discipline instilled through an engineering way of learning, I was zooming in and out of Science of Information Technology courses.
-(A really big repository of information is available with an amazon prime membership actually, I highly recommend their documentaries.)
+I found that growing through the discipline of engineering, was an invaluable way to utilize & structure my curiosity.
+My first product was invented through my passion, a video animation and video editing production.
+Through this work, I can envision fast-paced environment as exciting.
+I dream of being able to make order of the chaos, to fashion tools for ease of utility and visual presentation of tasks.
+With video work, multiple ideas run in my head and I have learned uncanny but effective ways to manage different tasks parallel with efficient organization.
+I always dream of the "UX" of the work environment and spend a lot of time implementing different ways to make the ultimate work-engine dashboard.
 </p>
 <p>
 This is a journal of notes - Travel Logging, making a database of inter-wingular backup-plans to defy the odds when the timing is strategic.